-Edited by Hotelier, Amanda, Eng, Anonymous and 1 other
+Edited by Hotelier, Amanda, Eng, Maria

 Hello, and thank you for watching VisiHow.
 Today, I will share with you some customer service steps for dealing with difficult customers.
 At some point in your career, you will likely run into at least one person who is not entirely satisfied with a product or with a service that they have purchased from you or from your company.
 You won't be able to control how that customer presents their dissatisfaction to you.
 They may be intimidating and yell, or even make demands.
 You can, to some degree, control how they react to your reaction to their complaint.

 - 2This is followed very closely by showing empathy.If we haven't listened to what the customer is telling us, we won't be able to convincingly show them empathy.
 We will look like we don't care.
 The most important thing is that the customer knows that they've been heard and that the person who has heard them actually cares that they've had a bad experience.
 It's important that they feel that we will do everything that we can to find a solution.
 One way to show empathy to a guest is to simply apologize.
 This doesn't mean that we will admit guilt or fault in any way.
 It means simply that we are sorry that the customer had a negative experience and we want to help them make it better.Advertisement

 - 3Don't take the complaint personally.This is a very difficult but very important step.
 When a guest is yelling, maybe they will say some things that are slightly offensive.
 They may be very intimidating.
 They may be making us anxious or a little bit nervous.
 Try not to take their complaint personally.
 Try to remain calm.
 Don't internalize what they're saying, because most of the time, it's not actually about us.